samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Mid_Volume.md

 **Description**:

-> Run 80min Easy-Moderate, RPE 6 and try to keep your running as continuous as
+> Run 80min Easy-Moderate, RPE6 and try to keep your running as continuous as
 > possible over this relatively long run.

 ## Week 2